chesio/bc-security/README.md

 Advanced checks require data from external sources, therefore they leak some information about your website and take more time to execute.

-In the moment, list of installed plugins (but only those with _readme.txt_ file) is shared with WordPress.org and site URL is shared with Google.
+In the moment, list of installed plugins (but only those with _readme.md_ or _readme.txt_ file) is shared with WordPress.org and site URL is shared with Google.

 ##### WordPress core integrity check